Anuradhagupta28/netMeds-pro/README.md

-# netMeds-pro
-Netmeds.com is the  Indian  pharmacy company, who sell the quality medicines at reasonable prices to over 7 million customers – PAN India.
-Pradeep Dadha founded the company in 2010
 # NetMeds Website Clone

 Netmeds.com is the  Indian  pharmacy company, who sell the quality medicines at reasonable prices to over 7 million customers – PAN India.
 Pradeep Dadha founded the company in 2010